ruralural/uni_game_project/ideas.md

 #### Naval Attack
 * cannons shoots only from sides (TODO: look up how to control weapon firing direction, crate a separate weapon)
+* create a fire points (Transform type) to create a canons on the sides spawning projectiles
 * check if opponent's ship is located to you sides: true -> shoot, false -> take a turn to turn around
 * with upgrades shooting range can be increased
 * every attack substract health of the opponent